bhopals/javascript-design-pattern/README.md

 We will discuss the following patterns in details — **Adapter Pattern, Composite Pattern, Decorator Pattern, Facade Pattern, Flyweight Pattern** and **Proxy Pattern**

+**1. Module Desing Pattern**
+The Module pattern was originally defined as a way to provide both private and public encapsulation for classes in conventional software engineering.

 **1. Adapter Design Pattern**